10up/ElasticPress/readme.txt

 A fast and flexible search and query engine for WordPress.

 == Description ==
-ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
+ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or "query" relevant content extremely fast through a variety of highly customizable features.
 WordPress out-of-the-box struggles to analyze content relevancy and can be very slow.
 ElasticPress supercharges your WordPress website making for happier users and administrators.

 Here is a list of the amazing ElasticPress features included in the plugin:

-__Search__: Instantly find the content you’re looking for.
+__Search__: Instantly find the content you're looking for.
 The first time.

-__WooCommerce__: “I want a cotton, woman’s t-shirt, for under $15 that’s in stock.”
+__WooCommerce__: "I want a cotton, woman's t-shirt, for under $15 that's in stock."
 Faceted product browsing strains servers and increases load times.
 Your buyers can find the perfect product quickly, and buy it quickly.

 __Related Posts__: ElasticPress understands data in real time, so it can instantly deliver engaging and precise related content with no impact on site performance.